Clear. Quick. Done in 10 Minutes.

 The ability to use GMRS repeaters (where available)

-Visit Our Amazon Store for Recommended GMR Radios!
+Visit Our Amazon Store for Recommended GMRS Radios!